-Our net earnings increased 26.9 percent for the first quarter of fiscal 2016 compared to the first quarter of fiscal 2015.
-Our gross margin rate increased 200 basis points, which was partially offset by an increase in our selling, general, and administrative ("SG&A") expense as a percentage of net sales of 30 basis points.
-Additionally, an increase in other income contributed to our improvement in net earnings.
+Our net earnings growth in the second quarter and year-to-date periods of fiscal 2016 was primarily attributable to gross margin increases of 210 basis points and 200 basis points, respectively.
+Gross margin increases were partially offset by increases in our selling, general and administrative ("SG&A") expenses as a percentage of net sales.

-We increased our first quarter cash dividend by 20 percent to \$0.30 per share compared to the \$0.25 per share quarterly cash dividend paid in the first quarter of fiscal 2015.
+We increased our second quarter cash dividend by 20 percent to \$0.30 per share compared to the \$0.25 per share quarterly cash dividend paid in the second quarter of fiscal 2015.

-Inventory levels increased \$57.6 million, or 15.8 percent, as of the end of the first quarter of fiscal 2016 compared to the end of the first quarter of fiscal 2015 due to higher snow thrower and BOSS inventory levels as a result of unfavorable weather conditions, as well as increased residential segment riding products and landscape contractor inventory due to the timing of production in anticipation of strong demand this fiscal year.
-Receivables decreased \$15.0 million, or 7.3 percent, largely due to additional customers financing receivables with Red Iron as of the end of the first quarter of fiscal 2016 compared to the end of the first quarter of fiscal 2015.
-Field inventory levels were also up as of the end of the first quarter of fiscal 2016 compared to the end of the first quarter of fiscal 2015 primarily due to higher field inventory levels of residential snow thrower and riding products, as well as higher landscape contractor field inventory levels in anticipation of strong retail demand in fiscal 2016.
+Inventory levels increased \$27.6 million, or 8.1 percent, as of the end of the second quarter of fiscal 2016 due to higher inventory levels of zero-turn riding mowers and snow products in our Residential segment and higher inventory levels of our BOSS® snow and ice management equipment in our Professional segment.
+Receivables decreased \$21.8 million, or 6.2 percent, largely due to additional customers financing receivables with Red Iron.
+Field inventory levels were up as of the end of the second quarter of fiscal 2016, primarily due to higher Professional segment field inventory levels in anticipation of strong retail demand in fiscal 2016.

 Our multi-year initiative, "Destination PRIME," which began with our 2015 fiscal year, continues our journey into our second century.
 This is our second year of this three-year initiative, which is intended to help us drive revenue and earnings growth and further improve productivity, while also continuing our century-long commitment to innovation, relationships, and excellence.
-Through our Destination PRIME initiative, we intend to strive to achieve our goals by pursuing a progression of annual milestones.
+Through our Destination PRIME initiative, we strive to achieve our goals by pursuing a progression of annual milestones.
 Our organic revenue growth goal is to achieve five percent or more of organic revenue growth each fiscal year during this initiative.
 We define organic revenue growth as the increase in net sales, less net sales from acquisitions that occurred in the current fiscal year.
 Our operating earnings goal is to raise operating earnings as a percentage of net sales to more than 13 percent by the end of fiscal 2017.
 Additionally, our working capital goal is to drive down average net working capital as a percentage of net sales to less than 13 percent by the end of fiscal 2017.
 We define average net working capital as accounts receivable plus inventory less trade payables as a percentage of net sales for a twelve month period.